 Case studies on research data e-infrastructures

-A number of initiatives are already active in a pan-European level for developing core cloud infrastructures or data archiving applications on top these cloud infrastructures.
+A number of initiatives are already active in a pan-European level for developing core cloud infrastructures or data archiving applications on top of these cloud infrastructures.

 OpenAIRE

 OpenAIRE is an EC FP7-funded initiative, which has built a European scholarly communication infrastructure that enables the aggregation of open access publications and research data catalogues, and importantly, has linked them to funding streams.
 On top of this graph of information, it provides services.